 The most science-backed performance-boosting supplements, such as creatine monohydrate, beta-alanine, and caffeine, are all A-OK on the ketogenic diet.
 So, if you take a pre-workout, you should be able to continue without issue.
 I would also recommend gulping down some bouillon before your session to ensure your sodium and magnesium levels are on point.

-As for branched-chain amino acids, you'll find smart people who swear that they're keto-friendly, and others who won't.
-One of the BCAAs, valine, can be glucogenic, meaning that it can lead to glucose production and potentially contribute to leaving ketosis behind.1 But does that mean it will happen?
+As for branched-chain amino acids, you'll find smart people who swear that they're keto-friendly, and others who don't.
+One of the BCAAs, valine, can be glucogenic, meaning that it can lead to glucose production and potentially contribute to leaving ketosis behind.
+But does that mean it will happen?
 Not necessarily, particularly if you're just an occasional supplement user.

-So for your first month or so, be restrained but not necessarily strict.
+For your first month or so, be restrained but not unduly strict.
 If BCAAs help you train and recover, drink them during your training, but don't guzzle them all day.
 And if you have any doubts about whether they're affecting your ketone levels, your test sticks should tell you.

 If you want to slam a protein shake post-workout, that's probably fine as long as you've got room for it in your macros.
 But shoot for one that is very low—like, zero—in carbohydrates.
+Pure isolates, such as Signature 100% Whey Isolate, are extremely low in carbohydrate.
 If you struggle to fit fat in during the day, toss a tablespoon of olive oil in with your shake.
 You won't taste it, and it gives a quick 13-14 grams of fat.

 If you're the type who takes carbs post-workout to spike insulin, well, stop.
 Put that Pop-Tart down!

 Whatever you do, resist the urge to cheat, refeed, or otherwise deviate from the plan.
 For the first few weeks in particular, ketogenic dieting demands strict adherence.
-Give it a chance to work!
+Stick with it and give it a chance to work!